craftcms/webhooks/README.md

 The array can define the following keys:

+- `maxDepth` – The maximum depth that the plugin should go into objects/arrays when converting them to arrays for event payloads.
+(Default is `5`.)
 - `maxAttempts` – The maximum number of attempts each webhook should have before giving up, if the requests are coming back with non 2xx responses.
 (Default is `1`.)
 - `attemptDelay` – The delay (in seconds) between webhook attempts.
 (Default is `60`.)